rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 You can blind or deafen a foe.
 Choose one creature that you can see within range to make a Constitution saving throw.
 If it fails, the target is either blinded or deafened (your choice) for the duration.
 At the end of each of its turns, the target can make a Constitution saving throw.
 On a success, the spell ends.

 - **+3PM:** target an additional creature.

+### Calm Emotions
+  <div class="spell-tags">enchantment trickery boost sacred</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** 12sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** concentração..

+___
+You attempt to suppress strong emotions in a group of people.
+Each humanoid in a 20-foot-radius sphere centered on a point you choose within range must make a Charisma saving throw; a creature can choose to fail this saving throw if it wishes.
+If a creature fails its saving throw, choose one of the following two effects.
+You can suppress any effect causing a target to be charmed or frightened.
+When this spell ends, any suppressed effect resumes, provided that its duration has not expired in the meantime.

+Alternatively, you can make a target indifferent about creatures of your choice that it is hostile toward.
+This indifference ends if the target is attacked or harmed by a spell or if it witnesses any of its friends being harmed.
+When the spell ends, the creature becomes hostile again, unless the DM rules otherwise.

 ### Caminhos da Natureza